tstarti2/cit281-p2/README.md

+# Project 2: Git

+For Project 2, I aimed to accomplish several key learning objectives:

-## Project 2 Learning Objectives
+## Learning Objectives

-Upon successful completion of this project, participants will:
+- **Proficiency with Git:**

-- Develop proficiency in using Git through both the command line interface (CLI) and Visual Studio Code (VSCode) Source Control.
+  I focused on mastering Git, both through the command line interface (CLI) and Visual Studio Code (VSCode) Source Control.
+This involved creating and managing Git repositories, which deepened my understanding of version control concepts.

+- **Node.js Coding Practice:**
-- Gain practical experience in writing and executing Node.js JavaScript code for non-web server applications.
+  I continued to hone my Node.js JavaScript coding skills, particularly for non-web server applications.
+This allowed me to gain practical experience in writing and executing JavaScript code.

+- **Code Refactoring:**
-- Practice refactoring JavaScript code to improve code quality and maintainability.
+  Building on my previous JavaScript experience, I engaged in refactoring code from the previous project.
+This practice helped me improve code quality and maintainability by restructuring and enhancing readability.

-## Overview
+## Overview of Project Elements

-### Project Elements:

 1. **Git Proficiency:**
-   - Participants will utilize the CLI to create and manage a Git repository (repo), fostering a solid understanding of version control concepts.
+   I utilized the CLI to manage Git repositories, solidifying my understanding of version control concepts.

 2. **Refactoring Practice:**
-   - Building on previous JavaScript experience, participants will refactor code from the previous project, honing their skills in improving code structure and readability.
+   I refined my skills in code restructuring and readability by refactoring JavaScript code from the previous project.

 3. **Visual Studio Code Integration:**
-   - Leveraging VSCode's Source Control functionality, participants will interact with Git within the familiar environment of their code editor.
+   Leveraging VSCode's Source Control functionality, I seamlessly interacted with Git within the code editor.

 4. **.gitignore Utilization:**
-   - Participants will create and utilize a .gitignore file to specify files and directories that should be ignored by Git, ensuring cleaner version control.
+   I created and utilized a .gitignore file to ensure cleaner version control by specifying files and directories to be ignored by Git.

 5. **Diff Split Screen:**
-   - Exploring Git's diff functionality, participants will utilize the split-screen feature to visualize and compare changes made to their code.
+   I explored Git's diff functionality, utilizing the split-screen feature in VSCode to visualize and compare code changes effectively.

+This project provided me with valuable hands-on experience in Git usage, Node.js coding, and code refactoring, further enhancing my development skills.